Extracurricular activities BSc Global Management of Social Issues

-You can, for example, participate in our exciting and challenging on top programs, or take an internship and gain work experience in your field of interest.
-You can also broaden your horizon by following lecture series, workshops or trainings, or by becoming an active member in a study association.
+You can participate in our exciting and challenging on top programs, or do an internship and gain work experience in your field of interest.
+You can also broaden your horizon by following lecture series, workshops or trainings, or by becoming an active member in a study or student association.

 During your studies, you will have the opportunity to study abroad.
 As an exchange student, you can follow courses for one semester at a partner university abroad.
 As this is an international program, you are encouraged to use these opportunities.
 The International Relations Office at Tilburg School of Social and Behavioral Sciences is available to help you with this process.